Promises and Secrets

 What's happening in the realm?

 Rather than find out what the Bible says, most Christians think either that, for the bad soul, permanent destruction happens at death or that the eternal punishment begins then.
 If the complete destruction is immediate, then nothing is going on there in that realm because no one is there to do it or receive it.
-If the eternal punishment begins at death, then there is no need for a "great white throne judgment" at the end of the Millennium because the judgment is complete at the death of the wicked.
+If the eternal punishment begins at death, then there is no need for a "great white throne judgment" at the end of the Millennium because the judgment is also complete at death.
 Neither of these views make sense when compared to the entirety of Scripture.

 Are you sitting on the fence?

-Following this line of thought, accepting that John is correct, from where will the resurrected be resurrected?
+Following this line of thought, accepting that John knows whereof he speaks, from where will the resurrected be resurrected?
 Well, according to the word of God, everyone dies and goes somewhere for "storage" until the time of their resurrection.
 That storage place is Sheol, the grave, the realm of the dead - both righteous and wicked.
 If you believe the account in 1 Samuel 28

 10Saul swore to her by the Lord, "As surely as the Lord lives, you will not be punished for this."